How to Transcribe MP4 Videos to Text

 Final Thoughts

-Modern AI transcription is fast (10x real-time), accurate (95%+ with Whisper), and affordable ($9.99/month for unlimited transcription).
-And with support for 50+ video formats beyond just MP4 — including MOV, AVI, MKV, and more — you can transcribe any video file in your collection.
+Fast (10x real-time), accurate (95%+ with Whisper), affordable ($9.99/month for unlimited).
+And with 50+ video formats supported beyond MP4, including MOV, AVI, MKV, you can hit any file in your collection.

 Get started